-The Aerospace segment includes two of the three Corporation's product lines: Landing Gear and Aerostructure.
-The Aerospace segment supplies both the commercial and military sectors with landing gear (including spare parts, repair and overhaul services) and airframe structural components including kits.
-In the commercial sector, the Corporation is active in business jet, regional jet, regional turboprop, helicopters and large commercial jet markets.
-In the military sector, the Corporation also provides parts and services for major military aircraft mainly in the United States.
+The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and military sectors of the Aerospace market with new landing gear systems and components as well as aftermarket products and services (including spare parts and repair and overhaul services).
+In the commercial sector, the Corporation is active in the large commercial and business jet, regional aircraft and helicopter markets.
+On the military side, the Corporation provides parts and services for all major military aircraft, mainly in the United States ("U.S.").
+As such, a significant portion of the Corporation's sales are made to a limited number of customers located in the U.S. and Canada.